02 January 2014

 • Willpower protects against other psychological shocks, and otherwise operates as written in standard Fate rules.

-These skills must be justified by permanent character aspects, one for each level — though an aspect may double up to support more than one skill.
-So one might have a character with the aspects Former Army Commando and Deadly In A Fight supporting +1 Willpower and +2 Violence.
+These skills must be justified by permanent character aspects, one for each level of skill — though an aspect may double up to support more than one skill.
+For example, a character with the aspects Former Army Commando and Deadly In A Fight could have +1 Willpower and +2 Violence.

-If a character successfully Defends against a shock, their player may elect to harden the character, spending a Fate point and transforming a character aspect into a different one which supports an additional level in the relevant skill.
-After running into that burning building, our example character might convert Proud Mother Of Two Sons into Relentlessly Committed To Stopping The Cult Of Flames.
-She now has +2 Willpower but her relationship with the kids will suffer.
+If the character successfully Defends, their player may elect to harden the character, spending a Fate point to raise the relevant skill, transforming a character aspect into a different one which supports this.
+After running into that burning building, our commando might turn Proud Father Of Two Daughters into Relentlessly Devoted To Stopping The Cult Of Flames.
+He now has +2 Willpower but his relationship with the kids will suffer.

 If the character fails in Defending against a shock, as normally in Fate the shifts use up the character’s Stress track … and if they cannot soak the Stress, they get a Condition.
-For these psychological shocks, we borrow from UA and give players a choice of Condition: Frozen, Fighting Frenzy, or Freaking Out, with other context-specific alternatives offered at the GM’s discretion.
-(We do not need UA’s Fleeing as a possible Condition because the Fate rules already have the graceful mechanism for players conceding a conflict and controlling the narration of how.)
+For these psychological shocks, we borrow from UA and give players their choice from a short menu of Conditions: Frozen or Fighting Frenzy or Freaking Out.
+(The GM may also offer context specific alternatives.)
+Fleeing is not a possible Condition because the Fate rules already have a mechanic for characters leaving a scene by conceding a conflict.

-A player too impatient to go through the process for their character to recover from a Condition from a psychological shock may elect to have the character crack.
-This immediately clears the Condition, they get a Fate point, and must transform a permanent character aspect to make it more troubleshome.
-Cracking cannot improve skills as hardening does.
-After seeing an eldrich horror, a character with +1 Gnosis supported by the aspect Aware Of The True Geometry Of The Cosmos might become instead Obsessed With The True Geometry Of The Cosmos.
+A player too impatient to go through the normal process for their character to recover from one of these Conditions may elect to have their character crack.
+This immediately clears the Condition and gives the character a Fate point, but they must alter a permanent character aspect to make it more troublesome; this may not improve skills as hardening does.
+For example, after seeing an eldrich horror a character might go from Elegant Debutante to Frightened Of Tentacles, or another character with +1 Gnosis supported by the aspect Aware Of The True Geometry Of The Cosmos might become instead Obsessed With The True Geometry Of The Cosmos.

-This should support interesting player choices in the spirit of Fate.
-Whether playing realistic, Lovecraftian, or pulpy psychological shocks, it reflects how certain experiences change a person.
+This supports interesting player choices in the spirit of Fate and reflects how traumatizing experiences permanently change a person.

 No comments: